1jour1vin

 Wine rated (2023 guide) 17,5/20

 Pale ruby.
-A richer raspberry nose than previous Barbarescos, with hints of cinnamon and impressive depth.
-Supple, pure raspberry on the palate, with a thick layer of coating tannins.
-Good length and freshness.
+A richer raspberry nose than previous Barbarescos, with notes of cinnamon and impressive depth.
+Supple and pure raspberry on the palate with a thick layer of enveloping tannins.
+Beautiful length and freshness.
 Elegance is the order of the day.
 20024-2036

 Vinous